shashankaz/contest-tracker/README.md

 - **State Management**: Zustand
 - **HTTP Client**: Axios
 - **ODM (Object-Document Mapping)**: Mongoose
-- **Utilities**: date-fns, clsx, slugify
+- **Utilities**: date-fns, clsx
-- **Cache**: Redis
+- **Cache**: Redis, localStorage

 ## Demo Video

 You can watch the live demo of the application by clicking [here](https://www.loom.com/share/71d3203053d041ddbec9bc8c7aa87ac9?sid=b98d7396-dbe5-427b-b279-591605b109c8).

+## Live Preview

+The application is deployed on Vercel and can be accessed [here](https://contest-tracker-hub.vercel.app).

 ## Application Features

 ### Routes
 - `/`: Displays all available contests (both upcoming and past) in a table format with pagination.
-Each contest entry includes a bookmark feature and a link to solutions.
-The time remaining before a contest starts is also displayed for upcoming contests.
+Each contest entry includes the following columns:
+  - **Type/Platform**: The platform of the contest (e.g., LeetCode, CodeChef, Codeforces).
+A live mark is shown beside the type/platform for any live contest.
+  - **Contest Name**: The name of the contest.
+  - **Start Date & Time**: The start date and time of the contest.
+  - **Duration**: The duration of the contest.
+  - **End Date & Time**: The end date and time of the contest.
+  - **Time remaining/passed**: The time remaining before the contest starts or the time passed since it ended.
+  - **Save**: A bookmark feature to save the contest.
+  - **Solution**: A link to the solutions for the contest.
+The YouTube solution video is also embedded with the solution links.

 - `/solution`: Lists all question-wise solutions.
 If a solution is unavailable, a form is provided to add solutions.
 Solutions are fetched from a YouTube playlist video description of respective platforms, and if auto-fetching fails, a team member can manually attach the corresponding link.

 ### Navbar Features